mousomray/Madhav-Ecommerce-Sales-Dashboard-using-Power-BI/README.md

 * Final Insights

 # Procedures
-Data cleaning & wrangling:- After collecting two csv files and loading it into PowerBI performed various activities in Power Query editor like removing duplicates, fixing type errors, and transforming the data into a format that can be easily analyzed.
+Data cleaning & wrangling :- After collecting two csv files and loading it into PowerBI performed various activities in Power Query editor like removing duplicates, fixing type errors, and transforming the data into a format that can be easily analyzed.

 # Data Processing